jprlink/ukr_longit_study_graphs/README.md

 ## Overview

-The `ukr_longit_study_graphs` R project is designed to generate horizontal and vertical bar graphs for factsheets, briefs, presentations and other outputs of IMPACT's longitudinal survey with Ukrainian refugees and returnees.
+The `ukr_longit_study_graphs` R project is designed to generate png and svg versions of horizontal and vertical bar graphs for factsheets, briefs, presentations and other outputs of IMPACT's longitudinal survey with Ukrainian refugees and returnees.
 It uses as input the analysis outputs generated from the DAF.

 The project consists of the main R script `create_graphs.R` and the sourced R script `functions.R`.
 The scripts work with any data collection round and a minimum of two rounds of results contained in the analysis tables.